Vulnerability research and ActiveX controller exploitation

 We could probably look up why this function needs this specific string, and there is probably a good internal reason, but we don’t really care: we have one goal in mind and it is to reach our vulnerable code to exploit it.

-We cannot understand everything when reversing a big binary like that, so we choose to analyze only what is necessary.
+We cannot understand everything when reversing a big binary like that, so we choose to analyse only what is necessary.

 Then, by searching for the actual vulnerability (we know it’s a buffer overflow), this strcpy call that takes the realm parameter as source seems interesting.